If you're here, you either suspect, or you've just found out that, you're having a twin pregnancy.

 Just follow the link below, and don't forget to bookmark or favorite it.
 You're going to want to come back to it later.

 This is probably your first time having twins, right?
-After all, the chances of having two sets of twins is absolutely miniscule!
+After all, the chances of having two sets is absolutely miniscule!
 (We'd know.
 We wrote an article about it...)

-There's a lot to know about twins.
+There's a lot to know.
 After all, they're completely unique.
-Whether it's the way they're so alike, (and so completely different in their own ways,) your twins are going to fascinate absolutely everyone who sees them.
+Whether it's the way they're so alike, (and so completely different in their own ways,) your twinnies are going to fascinate absolutely everyone who sees them.
 That's why you should count yourself lucky to be adding two new members to your family!

 If you've ever wanted to know more about twins, we've collected every article we've ever written about them in one place, which you can find here.

-A twin pregnancy can be hard, but with your friends and family at your side, and regular visits to back here to Twinstuff to find out everything you need to know about your pregnancy and beyond, we know that you've got all you need to be the best mom to your twins possible.
+It can be hard, but with your friends and family at your side, and regular visits to back here to Twinstuff to find out everything you need to know about your pregnancy and beyond, we know that you've got all you need to be the best mom possible.

 If this is your first time here, we'd recommend becoming a member of our community or Facebook Group and joining the discussion.
 Our members are all active, friendly and would love to welcome you amongst them.
 Plus, if you've got any more questions and you can't find the answer straight away, they're sure to know exactly what you're talking about.

-If you don't fancy joining our members forum right now, you should click here to go to our twin pregnancy section, where you can learn more about the upcoming weeks and months.
+If you don't fancy joining our members forum right now, you should click here, where you can learn more about the upcoming weeks and months.

-Either way, thanks for reading about being pregnant with twins, welcome to Twinstuff, and good luck!
+Either way, thanks for reading, welcome to Twinstuff, and good luck!